GlobalStewardship2026/global-stewardship-charter-2026-public-review/README.md

 **Document 4 — [Consciousness Quality as a Nuclear Safety Variable](https://github.com/GlobalStewardship2026/global-stewardship-charter-2026-public-review/blob/main/Consciousness%20Quality%20As%20A%20Nuclear%20Safety%20Variable-May-7-2026.pdf)**
 `Consciousness Quality As A Nuclear Safety Variable-May-7-2026.pdf` · May 2026

 Presents the primary academic argument that the quality of consciousness operating at the human-machine interface in nuclear command and control is a measurable safety variable.
 Examines how AI-assisted decision-making at escalation speeds represents a structural risk not captured by existing deterrence frameworks.
 Foundation for the NPT submission documents (5 and 6).
+Read alongside Documents 7 and 8 for the game theory dimension.

 *Licence: CC0*